kubernetes/kubeadm/kinder/doc/kind-kinder.md

-This is a curated list of what kinder is using from kind; please note that kinder is using kind packages that are not intended for public usage, but this was agreed with the [kind](https://github.com/kubernetes-sigs/kind) team as part of the process of exploring new use cases, share lesson learned, issues and solutions, and ultimately contribute back new features.
+This is a curated list of what kinder is using from kind; please note that kinder is using kind packages that are not intended for public usage, but this was agreed with the [kind](https://github.com/kubernetes-sigs/kind) team as part of the process of exploring new use cases, share lessons learned, issues and solutions, and ultimately contribute back new features.

 - "sigs.k8s.io/kind/cmd/*" for